Definition

 Whole-of-government applicability

-Suitable handing of grant management as a capability supports the DDGS missions of:
+Suitable handing of grant management as a capability supports the Strategy's missions of:

 - Simple and seamless services: Be digital by design, engage people proactively, and guide them to the services they might need.